Niels Langeveld: Career

 In 2022, Langeveld joined Target Competition to race in TCR Italy alongside Cesare Brusa and Francesca Raffaele as the sole Hyundai Elantra N TCR in the team.
 After winning the season-opening race one at Monza, Langeveld went winless in the following two rounds prior to winning race two of the fourth round of the season at Mugello.
 In the final two rounds of the season, Langeveld won both the opening races of the Imola and Vallelunga rounds, and after finishing third in the final race of the season, Langeveld took the TCR Italy title by 34 points over Salvatore Tavano.
 Also doing 2022, Langeveld raced in the MX-5 Cup Netherlands and finished runner-up in the standings to Marcel Dekker.

 Remaining in TCR Italy for 2023, Langeveld switched to MM Motorsport as the sole driver in the three-car operation to use the then-new FL5 version of the Honda Civic Type R TCR.
 Winning at Misano and Monza and finishing off the podium only three times, Langeveld ultimately finished runner-up in the points to Franco Girolami in his sophomore year in the series.

 Langeveld left Touring Car competition following 2023, as he joined Q1-trackracing to compete in Porsche Carrera Cup Benelux.
 At the second round of the season at Zandvoort, Langeveld took his maiden podium in the series by finishing second, after having started on pole.
 Following this, Langeveld scored two more podiums in the final four rounds of the season, on his way to seventh in the standings and contributing to Q1-trackracing's team championship.

 Staying in Porsche Carrera Cup Benelux for 2025, Langeveld joined RedAnt Racing for his sophomore season.
+In the six-round season, Langeveld scored a lone win in the first Zandvoort round and took four more podiums to end the year fourth in points.
+During 2025, Langeveld also made a one-off appearance in Porsche Supercup for Hadeca Racing at Zandvoort.

+The following year, Langeveld joined Laptime Performance to switch to Porsche Carrera Cup Germany.